BY ANTHONY MENDOLIA

 When the COD men’s basketball team returns to the court this fall, they will do so with a new lead man at the helm.
 Trent Skinner is the team’s new head coach, returning to his alma mater after a successful nine-year stint with Mt.
 San Jacinto College.

 His players are very excited to have him as a fresh voice on the sideline, and it’s already shown in preseason practices.
 “Our practices are a lot more structured,” sophomore guard Gunnar Mogolis (PDHS) said.
 “Coach Skinner is a very good practice planner, he seems like he knows college basketball really well.”

 Freshman forward Robert Ayala (DMHS) also had nothing but positive things to say about his new coach.
 “I’ve learned a lot from him.
 I’ve never really had a coach who’s stopped and helped me explain plays and stuff like that,” Ayala said.

-With these well structured practices, the team has definitely responded with strong will to play, something not lost at all by the new head coach.
+With these well-structured practices, the team has definitely responded with a strong will to play, something not lost at all by the new head coach.
 “Every practice they come in 110 percent, every play and every drill.
 They come in with that intensity every day, and to me being competitive is the most important thing that we need to stress around here,” Skinner said.